Click the picture to read detailed descriptoion of the item

 Quinine fungus (Fomitopsis officinalis) - Agaricus.The chemical composition of Agaricus (Larch sponge).

-Larch sponge contains agaricales acid, agarikol, phytosterol, glucose, oksalik, malonik, maleic acid, polyacetylene, waxes, and carbohydrates.
+Larch sponge contains Agaricales acid, agarikol, phytosterol, glucose, oksalik, malonic, maleic acid, polyacetylene, waxes, and carbohydrates.
 Agaricales acid has recently been introduced officially to the pharmaceutical reference books in Austria and Portugal.

-Until the mid-twentieth century agaricushas been recommended as a cleaning, bitter tasting tonic, against bronchial asthma, nocturnal perspiration due to tuberculosis (Leaf and Hёrhammer, 1977).
-The powder of agaricus and later agaricales acid has begun to be used as angidrotik agent (agent which is reducing sweating).
-The agaricus mushroom was introduced into records of the Swiss pharmaceutical reference formulary in 1967.
+Until the mid-twentieth century, Agaricus has been recommended as a cleaning, bitter-tasting tonic, against bronchial asthma, nocturnal perspiration due to tuberculosis (Leaf and Hёrhammer, 1977).
+The powder of Agaricus and later Agaricales acid has begun to be used as angidrotik agent (an agent which is reducing sweating).
+The Agaricus mushroom was introduced into records of the Swiss pharmaceutical reference formulary in 1967.

-The ancient called this mushroom Agaricus albus, i.e. white, cleaning, quinine or deciduous agarikus.
+The ancients called this mushroom Agaricus albus, i.e. white, cleaning, quinine or deciduous Agaricus.
 Plinius studied the properties of Agaricus and left a description of its main medicinal properties.